AdobeDocs/experience-manager-65.de-DE/help/assets/managing-assets-touch-ui.md

    >
    >When you upload assets via FTP, the upload job options you set in Dynamic Media Classic (S7) take precedent over asset processing parameters set in [!DNL Experience Manager].

-1. Tippen Sie in der rechten unteren Ecke des Dialogfelds „Upload-Auftragsoptionen“ auf **[!UICONTROL Speichern]**.
+1. Klicken Sie in der rechten unteren Ecke des Dialogfelds „Upload-Auftragsoptionen“ auf **[!UICONTROL Speichern]**.
-1. Tippen Sie in der rechten unteren Ecke der Seite „Hochladen“ auf **[!UICONTROL Upload starten]**.
+1. Klicken Sie in der rechten unteren Ecke der Seite „Hochladen“ auf **[!UICONTROL Upload starten]**.

-   Um den Upload-Fortschritt anzuzeigen, tippen Sie in der Leiste „Globale Navigation“ auf **[!UICONTROL Aufträge]**.
-Auf der Seite „Aufträge“ wird der Upload-Fortschritt angezeigt.
+   Um den Uploadfortschritt anzuzeigen, klicken Sie in der Leiste „Globale Navigation“ auf **[!UICONTROL Aufträge]**.
+Auf der Seite „Aufträge“ wird der Uploadfortschritt angezeigt.
 You can continue working in [!DNL Experience Manager] and return to the Jobs page in Dynamic Media Classic at any time to review an in-progress job.
-Um die laufende Verarbeitung eines Upload-Auftrags abzubrechen, tippen oder klicken Sie neben der Information „Dauer“ auf die Schaltfläche **[!UICONTROL Abbrechen]**.
+To cancel an upload job in progress, click **[!UICONTROL Cancel]** next to the Duration time.

 #### Upload-Auftragsoptionen {#upload-job-options}